-Figure 2 - Feynman diagram of two possible production mechanism for ALPs candidate in e^+e^- collisions: ALPs-strahlung process on the right (a) and the photon fusion production on the left (b).
+Figure 2 - Feynman diagram of two possible production mechanism for ALPs candidate in e^+e^- collisions: ALPsstrahlung process on the right (a) and the photon fusion production on the left (b).

 The analysis strategy is to select fully neutral events consisting of three isolated photons with a total invariant mass consistent with the center-of-mass energy.
 A calorimeter-based trigger selection is exploited, whose efficiency measured directly on data is found to be almost 100%.
-Additional requirements on the energy deposits of the photon candidates and on the timing of the deposited clusters is used to further suppress the background.
+Additional selections on the energy deposit of the photon candidates and on the timing of the deposited clusters is used to further suppress the background.
 The optimization of all selections is performed by maximizing the sensitivity to an ALP candidate.
-Signal yields are extracted with binned extended maximum likelihood fits either to intervals of the di-photon invariant mass from 0.20 to 6.85 GeV/c^2 or to intervals of the invariant mass of the recoil with respect to the initial state radiation photon for ALP mass hypotheses larger than 6.85 GeV/c^2 .

-Each interval center is shifted half the measured mass resolution.
-Masses lighter than 0.2 GeV/c^2 are excluded from this search to avoid overlapping photon candidates not well resolved in the calorimeter, due to the small mass of the ALP that results in a boosted topology.
-The transition between fits to the direct mass to the recoil invariant mass at 6.85 GeV/c^2 has been determined as the point of equal sensitivities based on background simulations.
+Signal yields are extracted with binned extended maximum likelihood fits to the di-photon invariant mass from 0.2 up to 6.85 GeV/c2 and to the invariant mass of the recoil with respect to the initial state radiation (ISR) photon for ALP mass hypotheses larger than 6.85 GeV/c2.
+As mass step, half the measured mass resolution is deployed.
+Masses lighter than 0.2 GeV/c2 are excluded from this search to avoid overlapping photon candidates not well resolved in the calorimeter, due to the small mass of the ALP that results in a boosted topology.
+The transition between fits to the direct mass to the recoil invariant mass at 6.85 GeV/c2 has been determined as the point of equal sensitivities based on background simulations.
 No signal excess has been found on the analysed data set, with a highest local significance of 2.8σ .
-The upper limits at 95% confidence level on the $g{a\gamma\gamma}$ coupling are computed in a frequentist approach from the measured yields as a function of the ALP candidate mass (Figure 3).
-They are the world's best to date below 1 GeV/c^2 .
+The upper limits at 95% confidence level on the $g{a\gamma\gamma}$ coupling are finally computed in a frequentist approach from the measured yields as a function of the ALP candidate mass (Figure 3).
+They are the world best to date below $1 \text{GeV}/c^2$.

-Figure 3 - Upper limit (95% C.L.) on the ALP-photon coupling from this search compared to previous constraints from electron beam-dump, proton-beam and photon-beam experiments experiments, as well as heavy-ions collisions.
+Figure 3 - Upper limit (95% C.L.) on the ALP-photon coupling from this search also compared to previous constraints from electron beam- dump, proton-beam and photon-beam experiments experiments, as well as heavy-ions collisions.